Tri-Development Center

 The following services are included among those that are offered through the Autism Division:

-Consultative Services assist Tri-Development Center, the Aiken County Board of Disabilities, public schools, and other state and private agencies in serving people with autism.
-Regional consultants and staff work with service providers to ensure that quality and appropriate services are provided.
+Consultative Services assist Tri-Development Center, public schools, and other state and private agencies in serving people with autism.
+The Office of Intellectual and Developmental Disabilities staff work with service providers to ensure that quality and appropriate services are provided.

 Specialized Training is provided to professionals who serve individuals with autism.
 Teachers, job coaches, community living staff, aides, volunteers, and other professionals may request this training.